 - A rekindling of an interest in photography

 There will be at least 3 outings on weekends in the Walthamstow area.
 Additionally each week practical assignments will be set which relate to what has been covered that week in the course.

 This practical work is optional and whilst reviewed this is done anonymously.
 Many people find this the best aspect of the course as it stretches photographic skills into areas they may not previously have taken.

 We find that most people tend to own dSLR cameras but bridge or compact cameras are often owned.
 In the Society many people use bridge or compact cameras including competition winners.

-The price of the course is only £75 (with some early bird fees of £65) and this includes membership of the Society until September 2018 (worth £50)
+The price of the course is only £79 and this includes membership of the Society until September 2019 (worth £50)